377th MDG Exchange pharmacy improves process to increase patient safety, reduce wait times

-Maj.
-John McGrath, 377th Medical Group chief of pharmacy services, right, receives a prescription from Airman 1st Class Deja Parker, pharmacy frontline supervisor, Aug.
-16, 2021, at the Exchange Pharmacy at Kirtland Air Force Base, New Mexico.
-The pharmacy team has streamlined services to increase patient safety and reduce wait times.
+The 377th Medical Group Exchange pharmacy team at Kirtland Air Force Base, New Mexico, has streamlined services to increase patient safety and reduce wait times for the 700 prescriptions they fill each day.

+Previously, the Exchange pharmacy operated under a “point of service” system that was time-consuming, meaning patients would sit in the lobby for 45 minutes before being called to the “intake” window, according to Maj.
+John McGrath, a pharmacist and the 377th Medical Group chief of pharmacy operations.

+Since July 16, 2021, a re-engineered process has made the pharmacy operation safer, by eliminating 300 potential prescribing/transcribing errors each month under the previous process; more COVID-19 friendly, by filling prescriptions more quickly, so patients don’t wait in groups as long as they did before; and faster, by making fulfillment more efficient.
+The previous 45-minute wait before a patient is called to the window is now down to 5-10 minutes, followed by a 30-minute wait to receive the prescription.

 |Date Taken: